 There’s no better way to get thoroughly acquainted with a new destination than by exploring it on your own two feet.
-But hiking, although it’s an accessible sport, is one that takes some planning — and even short trails require taking certain steps and considerations to ensure your safety.
+But hiking, although it’s an accessible sport, can take some planning — and even short trails require considerations to ensure your safety.

-In this post, we’ll walk you through hiking essentials for beginners, from what kind of gear you need to how to find the right trails to take hiking on at the right level.
+In this post, we’ll walk you through hiking essentials for beginners, from what kind of gear you need to how to find the right trails for you.
 We’ll also cover basics in hiking etiquette, such as Leave No Trace and how to determine who has the right-of-way on the trails.

 Learning how to hike is the best way to start hiking… so let’s dive in!